-The bar chart and table that follow provide some indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year and by showing how the Fund's average annual returns for one year and since inception compare with those of a broad-based securities market index.
+The bar chart and table that follow provide some indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year and by showing how the Fund's average annual returns for one year and since inception compare with those of a broad-based securities market index and a secondary index.
 How the Fund has performed in the past (before and after taxes) is not necessarily an indication of how the Fund will perform in the future.
 Updated performance information, current through the most recent month end, will be available by calling 1-888-348-1255 or by visiting www.q3allseasonfunds.com.

-This Fund's year-to-date return through December 31, 2023 was 17.33%.
+The Fund's year-to-date return through December 31, 2024 was 1.69%.